-In JETTO, electron density, ne, electron and ion temperatures, Te and Ti, were modelled predictively by means of the Bohm-gyroBohm model [31].
-Although the progress in modelling with first principle models is significant [27], [54] the preferred model in this study is the Bohm-gyroBohm model because it provides simplicity and it has been observed to produce good results in previous studies.
-Predictive modelling of the reference pulses was performed initially in order to validate the transport model versus available experimental data and to confirm it can be used to extrapolate to higher/lower input heating power.
+In JETTO, electron density, $n_e$ , electron and ion temperatures, $T_e$ and $T_i$ , were modelled predictively by means of the Bohm-gyroBohm model [29].
+Although the progress in modelling with first principle models is significant [25], [52] the preferred model in this study is the Bohm-gyroBohm model because it provides simplicity and in addition it does not require adjustment of various parameters and settings as many of the first principle models do.
 In power scans studies, as the ones reported here, keeping transport model settings fixed is essential and it was regarded that the Bohm-gyroBohm model is best suited for this purpose.
 H-mode physics is treated with JETTO's own edge barrier transport model, while ELMs were emulated with ELM criteria model.
 The FRANTIC code was used to treat neutrals.
-Effective charge Zeff is assumed radially constant with time variations as provided by the available spectroscopic diagnostics.
-For baseline pulse #92436 the effective charge $Z{eff}$ increases in time from about 1.5 to 2.1 with averaged values of about 1.85, while for the hybrid pulse #92395 it varies between 1.6 and 2.2 with averaged value of 1.81.
-The main impurity specie in the simulations is assumed to be Ni (Z=28, A=59) in agreement with recent JET observations [49].
+Effective charge $Z{\rm eff}$ is assumed radially constant with time variations as provided by the available spectroscopic diagnostics whereas the main impurity specie is assumed to be Ni (Z=28, A=59).
 The radiated power is taken from the available bolometric measurements.
-In this way, electron and ion sources were calculated self-consistently with the NBI and RF heating and equilibrium kinetic plasma profiles.
+In this way, electron and ion sources were calculated self-consistently with the NB and RF heating and equilibrium kinetic plasma profiles.

-Fast ion distribution functions and reaction rates are further extracted from a follow-up TRANSP interpretive run.
+Fast ion distribution functions and reaction rates are further extracted from a supplementary TRANSP interpretive run.
 For this purpose, TRANSP was run interpretively with kinetic profiles as produced in the corresponding JETTO simulation.
 The local fast ion distribution functions and BT reactivities are thus available from TRANSP/NUBEAM for analysis and calculation of cumulative reaction rates.